JOIN NOW for exclusive pricing & express shipping

 Storage, Handling, and Clinic Logistics

-Unopened syringes should remain in original packaging until use and be stored within the manufacturer’s labeled temperature conditions.
-Avoid excessive heat, freezing conditions, direct light, and damaged cartons, as these can affect handling characteristics, sterility assurance, or traceability during audits.
-Stock should be rotated by expiry and separated clearly from other injectable inventory to reduce selection error.
+Unopened syringes should remain in their original packaging until use and be stored according to the manufacturer’s labeled conditions.
+Avoid excessive heat, freezing conditions, direct light, and damaged cartons.
+These controls help preserve sterility assurance, product identification, and traceability during internal reviews or audits.

-• Check seal integrity at receipt
+• Inspect seal integrity at receipt

 • Record lot and expiry promptly